geojudi/Portfolio/README.md

 ## Table of Contents

 ### Species abundance through time
-The goal of this project was to estimate the neutral ecological parameter theta (Hubbel 2001) for all collections of marine invertbrate fossils in the Paleobiology Database.
-This work was a part of a larger effort to evaluate whether fossil data fit ecological expectations under neutal theory.
+The goal of this project was to estimate the neutral ecological parameter theta (Hubbel 2001) for all collections of marine invertebrate fossils in the Paleobiology Database.
+This work was a part of a larger effort to evaluate whether changes in abundance distributions through geologic time can be explained by neutral ecological theory.
+Methodologically, this work involved separating a large database download into multiple smaller dataframes that could be printed to text files for manipulation outside of R.

+### Ecological similiarity

 ## Welcome to GitHub Pages